Ebfy/Artemis-AMC-CCS26/INSTALL.md

 ### Local Workstation

 Ensure proper cooling for extended experiments.
-Training can take 20+ hours on full dataset.
+Training can take 20+ hours on full dataset with single GPU.

 ---